 What are the Benefits and Negatives of ISDN?

-Benefits of ISDN
+Pros and Cons of ISDN

-Negatives of ISDN
+Drawbacks of ISDN

 - Limited options to keep inbound/outbound calls in service if ISDN circuit becomes unavailable.

 - High Rental Costs: Ongoing equipment rental and call charges can be expensive.

 - Slow Fault Resolution: Some ISDN faults can take up to 72 hours to repair.